 Both max_num and min_num are fruitful non-mutators.

 Raise a ValueError if the list is empty.
 (That'll be this line of code: raise ValueError.
-If you want, you can put an optional message immediately after, like "list empty".)
+If you want, you can put an optional message immediately after in parentheses, like "list empty".)

 This function is a little tricky.
 Presumably you'll have a variable with a name like biggest_so_far (or smallest_so_far).
 As you iterate through the list, if the current element is greater than the biggest so far, it becomes the new biggest so far.
 But biggest_so_far must have an initial value before you begin to iterate through the list.
 What should it be?
 That's the tricky part.